hankpillow/colorst/README.md

 ###install:

-- place `colorst` file into a place where your $PATH points at; or
+- place `colorst` file into a folder where your $PATH points at; or
-- export PATH="/my-local-repo/colorst:$PATH"
+- export PATH="~/workspace/my-local-colorst-repo:$PATH"

 ###usage: